James Chalmers of Fingland

-Chalmers had at least 2 daughters, 1) Cochrane, who married (1778), and later divorced, Hector Mackenzie, 4th Bart of Gairloch, and 2) Margaret (1763-1843), a sometime love interest of poet Robert Burns, who eventually married (1788) the banker Mr. Lewis Hay (d.
-1800) and died in Pau, France.1
+Chalmers was a minor landowner and neighbour of the Boswells at Auchinleck.
+He married Euphemia Murdoch,1 with whom he had at least 2 daughters, 1) Cochrane (d.
+1838), who married (1778), and later (1796) divorced, Hector Mackenzie, 4th Bart of Gairloch, and 2) Margaret (1763-1843), a sometime love interest of poet Robert Burns, who eventually married (1788) the banker Mr Lewis Hay (d.
+1800) and died in Pau, France.2

 Chalmers eventually had to sell his property Fingland, acquiring a farm near Mauchline instead.
-Boswell mentions Chalmers leasing a farm from Lord Auchinleck in 1762.2
+Boswell mentions Chalmers leasing a farm from Lord Auchinleck in 1762.3

 Chalmers accompanied Boswell on the first part of his harvest jaunt, beginning on September 14, 1762.
 He seems to have been a fairly close friend of the family.
 When they parted company on September 19, Boswell described him as "a man of moderate understanding and some taste, very honest and very obliging. [...]
 He seemed sorry to leave me."